Independent Bank Corp (Massachusetts) research snapshot

 information Richness

 A-level information richness.
 Independent Bank Corp has decades of SEC filings, quarterly earnings releases, proxy statements, regulatory capital disclosures, and FDIC call report data.
-Rockland Trust has been serving Massachusetts since 1907 and has a well-documented acquisition history.
+Rockland Trust has served Massachusetts since 1907 and has a well-documented acquisition history, most recently the Enterprise Bancorp deal that closed on July 1, 2025.

 bias Check